Prevent Basement Mold In Eastern PA

 - Regularly assess your foundation walls from the outside and your basement walls front the inside to identify and address any signs of damage.

-- Look for any cracks, masonry damage, or interior signs in our main living space– these can all be warning signs of foundation damage in NJ.
+- Look for and repair any cracks, masonry damage, or interior signs in our main living space.

 - Manage drainage around your foundation.
-It is important that all rain runoff is draining away from your NJ home so that it does not collect and pool around your foundation.
+It is important that all rain runoff is draining away from your PA home so that it does not collect and pool around your foundation.

 Landscape— Your home’s surroundings are very important to keeping rising water out.
 You always want water to flow away from your home.